clawpack/doc/doc/googleearth_plotting.rst

   dots-per-inch used in rendering PNG figures.
 This should be consistent with the `figsize` set above, and the refinement factors.
-  See `Reducing rendering artifacts`_ below for more details on how to improve the PNG rendering figures.
+  See `Removing aliasing artifacts`_ below for more details on how to improve the PNG rendering figures.
 Default : 200.

 .. attribute:: kml_tile_images : boolean